Weijia Jiang

-Weijia Jiang (姜伟嘉 (Jiāng Wěijiā); born June 6, 1983) is a Chinese-American television journalist and reporter.
-She is based in Washington, D.C., and has served as the Senior White House Correspondent for CBS News since July 2018.
-Jiang's question to President Donald Trump about the COVID-19 testing program in the United States during a White House press briefing received global attention and coverage.
+Weijia Jiang (江惟嘉 (Jiāng Wéijiā); born June 6, 1983) is an American television journalist and reporter.
+She is based in Washington, D.C., and has served since 2018 as the Senior White House Correspondent for CBS News.
+Jiang also served as the president of the White House Correspondents' Association from 2025 to 2026.

+In 2020, Jiang's question to President Donald Trump about the COVID-19 testing program in the United States during a White House press briefing received global attention and coverage.

 Early life

-Born in Xiamen, Mainland China to parents Liya Wei and Huade "John" Jiang, Jiang was two when the family immigrated to the United States.
-She was raised in Buckhannon, West Virginia where her parents, who are now retired, owned and operated Chinatown Restaurant.
+Born in Xiamen, Fujian, China, to Liya Wei and Huade "John" Jiang, Jiang was two when the family immigrated to the United States.
+She was raised in Buckhannon, West Virginia, where her parents owned and operated a Chinese restaurant.
 At age 13, Jiang became interested in journalism after encouragement from her eighth-grade teacher, Dianne Williams.
-Together, they prepared a home-made TV show to submit to a competition run by the national student broadcast Channel One, leading to an opportunity for Jiang to intern as a student anchor and reporter in Los Angeles for two weeks.
-During high school, Jiang worked on the high school video news staff under the mentorship of her teacher Julia Conley.
+Together, they prepared a homemade TV show to submit to a competition run by Channel One, leading to an opportunity for Jiang to intern as a student anchor and reporter in Los Angeles for two weeks.
+During high school, Jiang worked on the high school video news staff under Julia Conley.

-In 2005, Jiang graduated from the College of William & Mary with a bachelor's degree in Philosophy and a minor in Chemistry.
-She worked on the student-run television station WMTV, and credits the university for developing her curiosity.
-She earned a Master's in broadcast journalism from Syracuse University, graduating in 2006.
-She was also recognized for her contributions in the field of communications as an inductee of Newhouse School of Public Communication's Professional Gallery in 2012.
+In 2005, Jiang graduated from the College of William & Mary with a bachelor's degree in philosophy and a minor in chemistry.
+She worked on the student-run television station WMTV and credits the university for developing her curiosity.
+In 2006, Jiang graduated from Syracuse University with master's degree in broadcast journalism.
+In 2012, she was recognized for her contributions in communications as an inductee of Newhouse School of Public Communication's Professional Gallery.